Safeguarding Multimodal Knowledge Copyright in the RAG-as-a-Service Environment: Preliminary

 \subsection{Threat Model}

-We consider the image knowledge copyright protection in Multimodal RAG service.
+We consider image knowledge copyright protection in Multimodal RAG services.

-\textbf{Defender} represents the knowledge provider, aiming to detect and prevent unauthorized use of their proprietary image knowledge by external Multimodal RAG services.
-In practice, the \textit{Defender} typically has no visibility into which knowledge bases are included in a deployed Multimodal RAG service, and they can only access it through a public API interface. \textit{Defender} can only operate on their own datasets to implement protection mechanisms such as injecting watermarks before contributing their data to a RaaS.
+\textbf{Defender} represents the knowledge provider, aiming to detect and audit unauthorized use of its proprietary image knowledge by external Multimodal RAG services.
+In practice, the \textit{Defender} typically has no visibility into which knowledge bases are included in a deployed Multimodal RAG service, and they can only access it through a public API interface. \textit{Defender} can only operate on its own datasets to implement protection mechanisms such as injecting watermarks before contributing its data to a RaaS.

-\textbf{Adversary} is a Multimodal RAG service provider who incorporates external image datasets without authorization, with the goal of improving system performance while avoiding licensing costs.
-The \textit{Adversary} may unknowingly ingest the watermarked data and expose its presence through the system’s generated outputs, which creates an opportunity for \textit{Defender} to audit its misuse.
+\textbf{Adversary} is a Multimodal RAG service provider who incorporates image datasets without authorization, with the goal of improving system performance while avoiding licensing costs. \textit{Adversary} may unknowingly ingest the watermarked data and expose its presence through the system’s generated outputs, creating an opportunity for \textit{Defender} to audit its misuse.